helidon-io/helidon/docs/mp/lra.md

 - Propagate LRA headers LRA_HTTP_CONTEXT_HEADER and LRA_HTTP_PARENT_CONTEXT_HEADER through non-LRA endpoints
 - Url of the LRA enabled service overrides standard base uri, so coordinator can call load-balancer instead of the service

-For more information continue to [MicroProfile Long Running Actions specification][microprofile-long-running-actions-specification].
+For more information continue to [MicroProfile Long Running Actions specification][microprofile-lon].

 ## Examples

 The following example shows how a simple LRA participant starts and joins a transaction after calling the '/start-example' resource.
-When startExample method finishes successfully, close is reported to [coordinator][coordinator] and `/complete-example` endpoint is called by coordinator to confirm successful closure of the LRA.
+When startExample method finishes successfully, close is reported to [coordinator](#coordinator) and `/complete-example` endpoint is called by coordinator to confirm successful closure of the LRA.

 If an exception occurs during startExample method execution, coordinator receives cancel call and `/compensate-example` is called by coordinator to compensate for cancelled LRA transaction.